-The theory of modules over a ring is a generalization of the linear algebra, the theory of vector spaces over a field.
+The theory of modules over a ring is a generalization of the theory of vector spaces over a field.
 Many of the terms and results for vector spaces extend quite easily to modules, but there are some issues that require careful formulation.